Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.3

-Memory Bandwidth: Memory bandwidth is the max amount of information (measured in MB per second) that can be transferred across the external memory interface in one second.
-It's calculated by multiplying the bus width by its memory clock speed.
-If the card has DDR RAM, it should be multiplied by 2 again.
-If it uses DDR5, multiply by 4 instead.
-The higher the card's memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the max amount of data (counted in megabytes per second) that can be moved past the external memory interface in one second.
+It's worked out by multiplying the card's interface width by its memory clock speed.
+If the card has DDR memory, it must be multiplied by 2 again.
+If DDR5, multiply by 4 instead.
+The better the bandwidth is, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied per second.
-This is worked out by multiplying the total amount of texture units of the card by the core speed of the chip.
-The better this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in one second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed in one second.
+This number is calculated by multiplying the total number of texture units by the core speed of the chip.
+The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.

 Display Prices